-This blog began as ORBIS in April 2007 as a repository of musings by a graduate student in Chemistry.
-The name was derived from a short story by Jorge Luis Borges called Tlön, Uqbar, Orbis Tertius about a fictitious planet built by anonymous men.
+This blog began as ORBIS, as a repository of musings by a graduate student, a Filipino just relocated to the United States.
+The name was derived from a short story by Jorge Luis Borges about a fictitious planet built by anonymous men.
 It resembled, not so much a real planet, but a self-consistent body of knowledge that constitutes a fictive world.
-It resembled, in fact, cyberspace, a labyrinthine world interconnected by hyperlinks.
+It resembled, in fact, cyberspace itself, a labyrinthine world interconnected by hyperlinks.

-In 2013, the site was revamped as The Flâneur’s Arcade in order to move away from the hermeticism inspired by Borges, to the more meandering, open-ended stance of the urban flâneur.
-The format was simplified (with the cleaner Manifest stylesheet) to encourage writing and reading.
+The site was first revamped as The Flâneur’s Arcade to move away from the hermeticism inspired by Borges, to the more meandering, open-ended stance of the Baudelairean urban flâneur.
+The format was streamlined to encourage more writing and reading.

 Hence, The Flâneur’s Arcade will truly be an arcade, that is, a gallery of visual bric-à-brac from one who saunters in the world.